-Clayton & Brewill can help you comply with your statutory audit requirements as well as working with you to use the annual audit to identify areas for improvement and growth.
+Clayton & Brewill can help you comply with your statutory audit requirements as well as work with you to use the annual audit to identify areas for improvement and growth.

-Do I need an audit for my business?
+Do I need audited accounts for my business?

 Generally speaking, if your business turns over in excess of £10.2 million, has gross assets worth £5.1 million or more or employs more than 50 people, you are likely to need to prepare an audited set of annual accounts.